 1) Please be sure to clearly identify yourself so that the Admissions Committee can easily follow you on the link.
+Files should be listed as FULL NAME_20172018_MFAAudition_Ballet (or Contemporary).
 Your digital link should include the following components, in this order:

 An abbreviated ballet barre, adagio, and contemporary technique movement traveling across the floor (approximately 20 minutes total), and a brief solo (2-3 minutes) in the dance form of your preference.

 2) Include a brief verbal presentation describing your dance background and interest in Tisch Dance.

 4) Completed, double-sided Audition Form and email firstname.lastname@example.org.
 Please complete this form up to the FOR DEPARTMENT USE section on the back side.
 Email with Subject Heading: NYU TISCH DANCE DIGITAL AUDITION (MFA) 2017-2018.

 5) We prefer links to your digital audition.
 Kindly use YouTube, Vimeo, DropBox, or Google Drive and send us the password with your submission email.
 If necessary, all materials should be mailed to the Tisch Dance Department at: